fluencelabs/nox/docs/guides/backend.md

 This guide goes through the basics of application creation for the Fluence Network using simple Rust application as an example.

 The Fluence ecosystem is designed to run Webassembly (Wasm) program in decentralized trustless environments.
-Generally it can be considered as several logical parts: a `client-side` (a frontend used for sending requests to Wasm program; developed by user), the `VM wrapper` (an intermediate layer that receives queries from `client side` and routes it to a `Wasm program`) and a `Wasm program` (also developed by user).
+Generally it can be considered as several logical parts:
+- a `client-side` (a frontend used for sending requests to Wasm program; developed by user),
+- the `VM wrapper` (an intermediate layer that receives queries from `client side` and routes it to a `Wasm program`) and
+- a `Wasm program` (also developed by user).

 But an arbitrary Wasm code can't be run on Fluence - for example, it can use some imports of host-based functions that environment isn't provided for security reasons.
 And also each Wasm program has to follow some conventions to be able to interact with `VM wrapper`.
-They are described in details in `Wasm program conventions` section of this guide.
+These are described in details in `Wasm program conventions` section of this guide.

 ### Prerequisites